 We operate our program as an online grocery store.
 We sell most of the foods that a family needs at rock bottom prices by not charging them overhead costs.
 By keeping down costs many more families are able to afford all or most of their food.
-We also receive many donated items and give them out to customers free of charge, as a bonus.
 When families need additional help we cover part, or even all, of their monthly food bill on a case by case basis.
 Sometimes, in extreme situations, we raise additional funds for those struggling to pay their utilities or housing expenses.

 Our weekly program is a big help for many families.
 Our Passover program is a lifesaver for over 400 South Florida families.
 Passover food is very expensive.
 Families also need a very large amount of food for all eight days of the holiday.
 This is exacerbated by the fact that many families get together and the pressure of hosting and feeding many people can break a family already on the edge.
 We are able to truck in Passover food in bulk directly from the manufacturers and save families over 50% of what their food costs would otherwise be at the grocery store, which can add up to several hundred dollars of savings per family.

 However, despite the low prices, most of our customers still need help paying for their Passover food bill.
 They receive an average of $200 per family as an extra discount.
 And over one hundred families can’t pay for their Passover food at all.
 They receive what they need free of charge.

 What is Unique about Helping Hands Food Ko-Op?